GarrettArm/sms-tools/software/transformations/README.txt

-This directory includes all the software to transform sounds using the models
+This directory includes all the software to transform sounds using the models.